 Two MP’s, with their rifles drawn out, approached the fox.
 The one on his left was a short and thin Human with wiry muscles.
 The second on his right was a large and heavy-set brown bear, its snout poking out of the mask that obscured the soldier’s eyes.

 The former SOLDIER threw them a bored look.
 “What?” he asked roughly.

 “We’ve received reports that an individual with a distinct weapon was involved in the bombing attack,” the smaller soldier answered in a clipped tone.
 “Given that huge sword on your back, we’re going to have to ask that you disarm and come with us to answer some questions about your whereabouts in the last hour.”
 He and his partner raised their rifles at the warrior.
 “That wasn’t a request by the way.”

 The fox rolled his eyes at them.
-“You guys sure are original,” he said dryly as he raised his hands up.
+“You guys sure are original,” he said dryly as he raised his hands.
 “But honestly, I don’t really have the time for this.”
 Before the guard could blink, the warrior rushed up, drew his sword and cold-cocked the larger of the two in the muzzle with the flat of his blade before rounding on the Human.
-He threw a quick, horizontal slash that nicked the Human’s arm and forced him to drop his weapon.
+He followed up with a quick, horizontal slash, which nicked the Human’s arm and forced him to drop his weapon.
 Tails used the momentum of his swing to execute a side kick to his opponent’s gut, knocking the wind out of him and sending him sprawling to the ground.

 The first guard Tails had stunned staggered up to his feet.
 He drew out a baton from his belt and loomed over the shorter Mobian.
 “You got lucky, punk,” he growled menacingly.
 “C’mon, let’s see what you’re made of!”